- Build a high-functioning robot with new innovative ideas that is able to complete every aspect of the SKYSTONE game from Game Strategy. (Build)

 - Being involved in “Big Truck Day” in Woodbury and allowing young children from diverse backgrounds to experiment with and drive robots.

 - Developing a robotics workshop curriculum, hosting and teaching workshops for middle schoolers and making that curriculum available for use by other teams.

 We recognize the need to plan for the sustainability of our robotics programs.
 Recruiting and retaining new members and helping new teams is important to the future of our organization.
 By educating and mentoring young robot enthusiasts, we can form new teams while also creating and retaining interest in robotics programs.
 We decided to focus on middle school students and give them the tools to be successful so that they enjoy their experience and stay in robotics long term through FTC or FRC.
 We orchestrated an extremely on “weekend workshop” in FLL and FTC robotics.
 We developed a curriculum, secured the funding and materials, negotiated space, planned for speakers, practiced, tested our instruction on small groups, marketed our program, involved other teams, implemented our program, evaluated our program for improvement, and then created an FLL and FTC “Match-up” program which helped us form and place new recruits on teams.
-Our first workshop took place on the 8th, 9th and 10th of September 2018 and 38 students attended.
-We captured the highlights of this workshop on film and shared it with their parents; then, we asked those adults to get involved and to coach.
-We were able to create another FTC team at our school, recruit members for our own team, and start four new FLL robotics teams, which we are now mentoring on a weekly basis!
+We have had workshops for multiple years, and they have been very successful.
+We captured the highlights of these workshops on film and shared it with their parents; then, we asked those adults to get involved and to coach.
+We were able to create another FTC team at our school, recruit members for our own team, and start four new FLL robotics teams, in just one year!
 We hope to help other schools and robotics teams develop these types of sustainability programs.